DZrp1/latam-challenge/docs/challenge.md

 * To keep the `predict()` method signature immutable, I accessed the request body via `inspect.currentframe()`.
 Although this isn't a standard practice for production, I used it to comply with the constraint of not altering the `post_predict()` method signature.

+# Part III: Deployment on GCP

+* I implemented Artifact Registry + Cloud Build instead of local builds to lay a strong foundation for automated CI/CD.
+* Deployed to `southamerica-west1` (Santiago) to minimize latency for end users and comply with data sovereignty requirements.

+**Resources**:
+* Artifact Registry: `latam-challenge-repo`
+* Cloud Run Service: `flight-delay-api`

+# Part IV: CI/CD Automation with GitHub Actions

+**CI Pipeline**: I set up automated testing on the `develop` branch for fast feedback during feature development and to prevent regressions before merging.

+**CD Pipeline**: I implemented automatic deployment from the `main` branch with:

+* Secure authentication via Service Account and GitHub Secrets
+* Automated build and push to Artifact Registry
+* Zero-downtime deployment to Cloud Run